Social justice: John Rawls

-This applies to one person who represents a small group (e.g., the organiser of a social event setting a dress code) as equally as it does to national governments, which are ultimate trustees, holding representative powers for the benefit of all citizens within their territorial boundaries.
+This applies to one person who represents a small group (e.g., the organiser of a social event setting a dress code) just as it does to national governments, which are ultimate trustees, holding representative powers for the benefit of all citizens within their territorial boundaries.
 Governments that fail to provide for welfare of their citizens according to the principles of justice are not legitimate.
+In the Canadian context, social justice is realized through the liberal welfare state.
+The aim here is to combat inequality and provide people with basic social services such as health care, education, and social insurance.
 To emphasise the general principle that justice should rise from the people and not be dictated by the law-making powers of governments, Rawls asserted that, "There is ... a general presumption against imposing legal and other restrictions on conduct without sufficient reason.
 But this presumption creates no special priority for any particular liberty."
 This is support for an unranked set of liberties that reasonable citizens in all states should respect and uphold — to some extent, the list proposed by Rawls matches the normative human rights that have international recognition and direct enforcement in some nation states where the citizens need encouragement to act in a way that fixes a greater degree of equality of outcome.
 According to Rawls, the basic liberties that every good society should guarantee are: